dlpz-SEC/dlpz-SEC/README.md

   <img src="https://img.shields.io/badge/LinkedIn-0072b1?style=for-the-badge&logo=linkedin&logoColor=white" />
 </a>

 My path through computer science led me into cybersecurity, where I’ve been building practical skills in analyzing systems, studying attacker behavior, and hardening networks through hands-on labs and real projects.
-I’m developing experience in packet analysis, intrusion detection, Linux auditing, SQL investigations, and security automation—work that’s shaping my interest in how modern systems fail and how to build defenses that actually hold up.
+I’m developing experience in packet analysis, intrusion detection, Linux auditing, SQL investigations, and security automation.
+This work is shaping my interest in how modern systems fail and how to build defenses that hold up in real SOC and blue-team environments.

 As AI-driven threats evolve, I’m also learning to use AI and automation to speed up analysis, detect patterns, and improve blue-team workflows.
 Right now my focus is mastering the fundamentals while growing into more advanced areas of detection, identity, and defensive engineering.

 ## Objective

-I’m working toward early-career roles in SOC and security engineering, cloud identity (IAM), network defense, and AI-enhanced detection.
-My goal is to apply what I’m learning to build scalable defenses, strengthen system resilience, and contribute to modern blue-team operations.
-I’m especially focused on engineering driven solutions, identity-centric security, and automated detection methods that address today’s rapidly evolving threat landscape.
+I’m working toward early-career roles in SOC operations, security engineering, cloud identity (IAM), network defense, and AI-enhanced detection.
+My aim is to apply what I’m learning to build scalable defenses, strengthen system resilience, and contribute to modern blue-team operations.
+I’m focused on engineering-driven solutions, identity-centric security, and automated detection methods that can keep pace with today’s rapidly evolving threat landscape.

 <p align="center">